 "I am of course wearing full body armor.
 I am not a moron!"

 One person in Diary of the Dead was Genre Savvy enough to suggest that people could survive the Zombie Apocalypse from watching how he and his party had survived.
 The characters were making a horror movie using some classic tropes and then lampshading them when they happened for real.

 Subverted in The Return Of The Living Dead in which Night of the Living Dead was loosely based on a true event.
 Frank, the medical supply warehouse manager, later tells his boss, Burt, how to dispose of a zombie, based on what was done in the movie; unfortunately, it turns out "the movie lied!"

 Eddie Valiant, in Who Framed Roger Rabbit, had a special kind of Genre Savvy.
-His past dealings with Toons gave him insight on how they worked, and allowed him to manipulate multiple situations to his advantage, such as using the Duck Season, Rabbit Season trick to get Roger to take a drink and ripping a road marker to trick Mina Hyena into running into a brick wall.
+His past dealings with Toons gave him insight on how they worked, and allowed him to manipulate multiple situations to his advantage, such as using the Duck Season, Rabbit Season trick to get Roger to take a drink and ripping a road marker to trick Lina Hyena into running into a brick wall.
 Judge Doom had similar abilities, allowing him to capture Roger at one point, by tapping "Shave and a Haircut" in a bar Roger is hiding in, knowing that Roger's old-school humor style wouldn't let him not finish the line.

 Of course, Doom's in-depth knowledge of Toons comes from the fact that he is one himself.

 In Jeepers Creepers, the heroine runs down the Creeper with her car and skids to a halt a short distance away.
 When her passenger asks if it's dead, she says, "They never are."
 Then proceeds to throw it into reverse and run the creature over several more times.
 Unfortunately, it still doesn't work.